risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose.md

 ## Common Issues

-Some time you may encounter errors show there's no sufficient space for storage.
+One of the common issues you may encounter is no sufficient space for storage.
 For example:
 ```
 Error { code: "XMinioStorageFull", message: "Storage backend has reached its minimum free drive threshold.
 Please delete a few objects to proceed."
 ```

-Here's the solution:
-This usually happens on MacOS with Docker Desktop.
-The Docker Deskup runs in the macOS Hypervisor.
-All the data, including logs, images, volumes, and so on, is stored in this hypervisor and the hypervisor has a default disk capacity limit.
-So when this message emerges, simply cleaning up the unused containers or images can help mitigate.
-You can also increase the capacity limit by clicking the Docker Desktop icon in the menu bar, then clicking Preferences > Resources > `Increase Disk image size`.
-For other platforms, please check whether there's sufficient space on the local disk.
+This issue typically occurs on macOS when using Docker Desktop.
+Docker Desktop runs within the macOS Hypervisor, where all the data, including logs, images, and volumes, is stored.
+The macOS Hypervisor has a default limit on disk capacity.
+If you encounter this error, you can resolve it by cleaning up any unused containers or images.
+Another option is to increase the disk image size limit by following these steps: Click on the Docker Desktop icon in the menu bar, then go to **Preferences** > **Resources** > **Advanced**, adjust the slider for disk image size to allocate more space for Docker images.
+If you are using a different platform, please ensure that there is sufficient space available on the local disk.